fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 Three structural findings emerged: two were genuinely new, one was a confirmation of an earlier 4-token result, but this time at scale.

-The one-at-a-time phased sweep cannot discover cross-block parameter interactions, which is the next problem worth solving.

-The scaled-down Python version at [trader-research](https://github.com/fbielejec/trader-research) shows the methodology used -- the contract surface, the modifiable interior, the program.md spec the agent operates under -- on a 4-token, bear-specialist-only, 2022-only subset.
-It is a small runnable example with the same scoring and loop structure -- perfect to clone and run on a laptop in minutes.
-The full Loop 3 run was executed against a Rust implementation over a much larger token universe -- not something you can clone and run on a laptop without the Rust codebase and ~18 hours of compute.

 # <a name="autoresearch"/> The Autoresearch Loop

 The pattern is borrowed from Andrej Karpathy's [autoresearch](https://github.com/karpathy/autoresearch) experiment.